PeerViewer/codebase/INSTALL.md

 `sudo yum install at-spi2-core gtk3 libnotify libuuid nss xdg-utils`

-And then install the PeerViewer_x.y.z_amd64.rpm file by double-clicking it or running something like:
+And then install the PeerViewer_x.y.z_x86_64.rpm file by double-clicking it or running something like:

-`sudo rpm -i PeerViewer_x.y.z_amd64.rpm`
+`sudo rpm -i PeerViewer_x.y.z_x86_64.rpm`

 ## Snap package

-The .snap package is untested as of yet but it should just work.
+The PeerViewer_x.y.z_amd64.snap package is untested as of yet but it should just work.
 If you're into snap, try it out and give some feedback!